rbaumgar/monitor-demo-app/application-monitoring.md

 ...
 ```

-:star: In OpenShift 4.9 you have to change the prometheus-url to "https://thanos-querier.openshift-monitoring:9091'" otherwise the Prometheus adapter get a 404 on "/api/v1/series?match[]...".
-(Prometheus API does not work)
+:star: In OpenShift 4.9 you have to change the prometheus-url to "https://thanos-querier.openshift-monitoring:9092" otherwise the Prometheus adapter get a 404 on "/api/v1/series?match[]...".
+(Prometheus provides only /metrics on port 9091)
+:star: Thanos Querier port 9092 is the tenancy view - only metrics you are allowed to get.
+Port 9091 is a global view!

 ## Check Custom Metrics